talsma-ict/umldoclet/doc/USAGE.md

 ## Usage

+This page describes how to use the UML Doclet together with the Oracle JavaDoc tool to generate standard HTML documentation for your project, with [PlantUML](http://plantuml.com) source files for each Java class and package.

 ### Maven

 Since Maven is the build tool used by the the UML Doclet project itself, it will be described first.

-1. First of all, tell Maven to generate JavaDoc for your project by declaring the 'maven-javadoc-plugin' to use the UML Doclet:
+First tell Maven to generate JavaDoc for your project by declaring the 'maven-javadoc-plugin' to use the UML Doclet:

 ```xml
 <build>
     <plugins>